-304.4.1.
+- 304.4.1.
 Combustible trash in a means of egress.
-Combustible trash or recyclable materials shall not be placed in exits, exit passageways, enclosures for stairways or ramps, corridors, elevator lobbies, or on egress balconies, except as permitted by Section 304.4.2.

-304.4.2.
-Combustible trash or recyclable materials in corridors or on egress balconies of Group R-2 occupancies that are awaiting scheduled valet trash collection is allowed as described in Sections 304.4.2.1 through 304.4.2.3.

-304.4.2.1.
-Trash or recyclable materials awaiting valet trash collection shall only be placed in a corridor or on an egress balcony within 5 hours of scheduled pickup and shall not obstruct the minimum egress width required by Section 1031.
+Combustible trash or recyclable materials shall not be placed in exits, exit passageways, enclosures for stairways or ramps, corridors, elevator lobbies, or on egress balconies, except as permitted by Section 304.4.2. - 304.4.2.
+Combustible trash or recyclable materials in corridors or on egress balconies of Group R-2 occupancies that are awaiting scheduled valet trash collection is allowed as described in Sections 304.4.2.1 through 304.4.2.3. - 304.4.2.1.
+Trash or recyclable materials awaiting valet trash collection shall only be placed in a corridor or on an egress balcony within 5 hours of scheduled pickup and shall not obstruct the minimum egress width required by Section 1031. - 304.4.2.2.

-304.4.2.2.
 Trash or recyclable materials awaiting valet trash collection shall be placed completely inside of one or more containers with a closed lid that complies with Section 304.4.2.3.
-Additional trash or recyclable material placed outside of the containers, as described in 304.4.2.3, are prohibited.
+Additional trash or recyclable material placed outside of the containers, as described in 304.4.2.3, are prohibited. - 304.4.2.3.

-304.4.2.3.
 Containers used for valet trash collection shall not exceed a capacity of 2.0 cubic feet (15 gallons, 0.06 cubic meters) and shall be provided with tight-fitting or self-closing lids.
-Containers and lids shall comply with either:

-1. Containers and lids located in an area that is protected by fire sprinklers shall be constructed entirely of noncombustible materials or materials that meet a peak rate of heat release not exceeding 300 kW/m2 when tested in accordance with ASTM E 1354 at an incident heat flux of 50 kW/m2 in the horizontal orientation.
-Containers and lids shall be listed or bear the label of an approved agency that validates compliance with this requirement; or

-2. Containers and lids located in an area that is not protected by fire sprinklers shall be constructed entirely of noncombustible materials or materials that meet a peak rate of heat release not exceeding 150 kW/m2 when tested in accordance with ASTM E 1354 at an incident heat flux of 50 kW/m2 in the horizontal orientation.
+Containers and lids shall comply with either: - 1.
+Containers and lids located in an area that is protected by fire sprinklers shall be constructed entirely of noncombustible materials or materials that meet a peak rate of heat release not exceeding 300 kW/m2 when tested in accordance with ASTM E 1354 at an incident heat flux of 50 kW/m2 in the horizontal orientation.
+Containers and lids shall be listed or bear the label of an approved agency that validates compliance with this requirement; or - 2.
+Containers and lids located in an area that is not protected by fire sprinklers shall be constructed entirely of noncombustible materials or materials that meet a peak rate of heat release not exceeding 150 kW/m2 when tested in accordance with ASTM E 1354 at an incident heat flux of 50 kW/m2 in the horizontal orientation.
 Containers and lids shall be listed or bear the label of an approved agency that validates compliance with this requirement.

-The delayed effective date of this Rule is July 1, 2021. (revised on December 8, 2020 by resolution from an effective date of January 1, 2021 to July 1, 2021).
-The Statutory authority for Rule-making is G. S. 143-136; 143-138.
+The delayed effective date of this Rule is July 1, 2021.

+(revised on December 8, 2020 by resolution from an effective date of January 1, 2021 to July 1, 2021). (revised on September 14, 2021 by motion and vote of the council from an effective date of July 1, 2021 to June 1, 2022).

 2018 NC Fire Code 314.4 Vehicles.
 (180313 Item B-9)